 out the procedure by idiom recognition.
 Another approach is to define a

-that lies when AS
+version of clippath that lies when AS calls it;

 it can tell because a dictionary containing Pllx, Plly, Purx, Pury,

-will be on the lookup stack.
+Dllx, Dlly, Durx, and Dury will be on the lookup stack.

 Versions of Ghostscript before version